claudiorodr/Perlicasso/README.md

 # Perlicasso

 What would happen if Picasso painted with perlin noise?
 This is the answer.
-We developed a Perlin noise algorithm for image generation and a Twitter bot that posts a generated image everyday.
+We developed a Perlin noise python algorithm for image generation and a Twitter bot that posts a generated image everyday.

 ![alt text](https://github.com/claudiorodr/Perlicasso/blob/master/generatedMap.png)

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package, Yarn, installed in your environnement.

 ### Node
 - #### Node installation on Windows